-Enable geolocation to block connections to or from all countries in the specified continent.
+Configure the geolocation action to block connections to or from all countries in the specified continent.
 You can specify more than one continent, separated by spaces.

 continent-name is case-sensitive, and must be one of these options: Europe, Asia, "North America", "South America", Oceania.
-Africa, Antarctica country-name is case-sensitive, and must match the country name at it appears in the Geolocation configuration in Fireware Web UI and Policy Manager.
-If a country name contains a space, you must enclose the country name in quotation marks.
+Africa, Antarctica geolocation (action-name) (country country-name)